2024–25 J. Irwin and Xenia S. Miller Prize Recipients

 Lift

-Lift is grounded in the architectural legacy of Saarinen’s First Christian Church that will open the sunken courtyard to new ways of connecting.
-It erases perceptions of a congregation that is old-fashioned, formal, and impersonal while inviting everyone to come in and experience the love and welcome of the church community made up of people from all walks of life.
+Lift is grounded in the architectural legacy of Saarinen’s First Christian Church, opening the sunken courtyard to new ways of connecting.
+It challenges perceptions of the church as old-fashioned, formal, or impersonal, and instead invites everyone to experience the love and welcome of a diverse faith community.

 Lift responds to the lines and grids of the iconic building with a gridded base anchored to the lawn.
-Fabric moves organically through the lines of the cubes, connecting them and generating multiple ways of engaging within the varying spaces it creates.
-The fabric extends upwards, becoming kite-like, with layered, colorful textures soaring high into the air and visible from 5th Street.
-It calls passersby down into the courtyard.
-It announces that all are welcome into the space of contemplation and reflection, the spaces of whimsy and wonder, the space of a loving faith community.
-From below, visitors feel lifted as their gaze is drawn towards the sky, while still rooted to the earth.
+Fabric moves organically through the lines of the cubes, connecting them and generating multiple ways of engaging with the varying spaces it creates.
+The fabric extends upward, becoming kite-like—its layered, colorful textures soaring high into the air and visible from 5th Street.
+It beckons passersby into the courtyard, announcing that all are welcome: into spaces of contemplation and reflection, spaces of whimsy and wonder, and the space of a loving faith community.
+From below, visitors feel lifted as their gaze is drawn skyward, even as they remain rooted to the earth.

-Lift connects the heavenly and the earthbound, the faith community and the architectural treasure, the space of the church with the space of the larger Columbus community.
+Lift connects the heavenly and the earthbound, the faith community and the architectural treasure, the sacred space of the church and the broader Columbus community.